Deep Koopman Learning using Noisy Data: Concluding Remarks

 In this paper, we have introduced a data-driven framework called Deep Koopman Learning with Noisy Data (DKND) to address the challenge of learning system dynamics from data affected by measurement noise.
 By learning dynamics, we refer to estimating dynamics where, given $\vy_t, \vu_t$, the output of the estimated dynamics, $\hat{\vx}_{t+1}$, approximates the true system state $\vx_{t+1}$ with reasonable accuracy.
-The key contribution of this work lies in modifying the existing deep Koopman framework by explicitly characterizing the noise effect on the learned representation in \eqref{eq_dkr} and mitigating it through tuning the DNN parameters to minimize \eqref{eq_final_f2} requiring only that the measurement noise be bounded.
+The key contribution of this work lies in modifying the existing deep Koopman framework by explicitly characterizing the noise effect on the learned representation in Eq. (\eqref{eq_dkr}) and mitigating the impact of noise on the DKR through tuning the DNN parameters to minimize Eq. (\eqref{eq_final_f2}) requiring only that the measurement noise be bounded.
 We evaluated the proposed DKND framework on datasets with three different types of measurement noise, using examples including simple 2D dynamics, cartpole, lunar lander, and surface vehicle systems.
 Our results demonstrate the robustness of DKND under different types of measurement noise compared to related methods.

 \textbf{Limitations.} Since the formulation presented in this paper only addresses the scenario where the measurement noise is bounded, the effect of this bound on the performance of the proposed approach is not formally investigated and remains an open question.
 Due to the non-convex nature of DNN optimization, the DKND framework is inherently limited to achieving local minima.
-Future research could explore several aspects, including the design of optimal control strategies based on the learned dynamics and the measured system states.
-A potential direction for improving the algorithm is to integrate matrix computation and gradient descent steps, as suggested in Remark \ref{remark_mat_inv} and develop new techniques to determine the optimal weight constants in \eqref{eq_final_reform}.
+Future research could explore several aspects, including the design of optimal control strategies based on the learned dynamics using the measured noisy system states.